Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 Let us confront predictions of the fits with lattice energies from the present and previous simulations: the HadSpec collaboration provides energy levels up to the $D\bar{D}^*$ threshold \cite{Cheung2017}, while CLQCD \cite{CLQCD:2019npr} and the present study also provide several levels above the threshold.
 The common feature is that all energies are close to the noninteracting energies.
 Our lattice energies are compared with the preferred Fit1 in Fig.~\ref{fig:our_P0-P1}.
 All fits are compared to our and other lattice data in Figs.~\ref{fig:our-CLQCD-HSC} and \ref{fig:our-CLQCD-HSC+Fit3}.
 Note that one should not directly compare the energies from different simulations since they employ different quark masses and volumes.

-The predicted energies of the preferred conventional Fit1 manifest some disagreement with our lattice levels above $E_{\textrm{cm}}=\SI{4050}{MeV}$ and we elaborate on possible effects that cause this in section \ref{subsec:interp}.
+The predicted energies of the preferred conventional Fit1 manifest some disagreement with our lattice levels above $E_{\textrm{cm}}=\SI{4050}{MeV}$ and we elaborate on possible effects that cause this in Sec.~\ref{subsec:interp}.
 This discrepancy is also the motivation for performing several fits.
 The high-lying energy levels are not included in Fit2, which achieves a smaller $\chi^2/N_{\mathrm{dof}}$ than Fit1.
-On the other hand, Fit3 nearly reproduces our high-lying energy levels, although they lie close to the noninteracting energies.
+On the other hand, Fit3 nearly reproduces our high-lying energy levels,\footnote{Our highest level on the large volume is about 1$\sigma$ above the prediction of Fit3.} although they lie close to the noninteracting energies.
 In summary, the three different fits produce different results since they treat the four decisive lattice data points differently.
 Fit3 artificially emphasizes these data points, Fit2 excludes them, while the conventional Fit1 includes them with correct weights.
 This is the reason why we have chosen Fit1 as the preferred fit.

 The coupling constants $\lambda_1$ and $\tilde{\lambda}_{j=2, 4, 5}$ as well as two subtraction constants characterize the nonperturbative interactions of $J/\psi\pi$ and $D\bar D^*$.
 These parameters are crucial in the coupled-channel scattering amplitudes, impacting event distributions across all energy points and influencing the lattice finite-volume spectra.
 These six parameters simultaneously influence both the experimental and lattice data under consideration.
 In contrast, the background parameters $b_1$ and the production vertex parameters $\alpha_2$, which serve as normalization constants, are anticipated to vary with the different BESIII datasets at $\SI{4.23}{GeV}$ and $\SI{4.26}{GeV}$.